How to Become a Digital Nomad

 So, you’ve decided you want to be a digital nomad, but where exactly do you want to go?
 The choice is up to you.
 Your experience and what you get out of the experience will depend on where you go and how comfortable you are with the culture and lifestyle there.

 If you have an open mind and are easily adaptable, then the world really is your oyster.
 But you will want to think realistically about where you can see yourself setting up camp for at least a few weeks at a time.
-For inspiration, you can check out our cheap places to travel (link) or best places to travel alone (link) articles.
+For inspiration, you can check out the best cheap places to travel or the best places to travel alone.

 There are many digital nomad “hubs,” which are popular destinations for the digital nomad.
 It will be much easier here to meet people and integrate into the life there.
 But sometimes, it’s even more rewarding to take the road less traveled and carve out your own path.